-Classes of Units A Income and A Accumulation S Income and S Accumulation Z Income and Z Accumulation Valuation Point 12:00 p.m.
-Dealing Frequency Daily Settlement Period of Subscription and Redemption Proceeds Within 4 Business Days from the relevant Dealing Day Investment Adviser Schroder Investment Management Limited Annual Accounting Date 28 February Half-Yearly Accounting Date 31 August Annual Income Allocation Date 30 April Interim Income Allocation Date 31 October Profile of a Typical Investor The Fund aims to provide long-term capital growth.
-It may be suitable for investors who are seeking the potential for long-term growth offered through investment in a diversified portfolio of global equities.
+Classes of Units A Income and A Accumulation L Income and L Accumulation Q Income and Q Accumulation S Income and S Accumulation X Income (Monthly) and X Accumulation Z Income and Z Accumulation Valuation Point 12:00 p.m.
+Dealing Frequency Daily Settlement Period of Subscription and Redemption Proceeds Within 4 Business Days from the relevant Dealing Day Investment Adviser Schroder Investment Management Limited Annual Accounting Date 28 February Half-Yearly Accounting Date 31 August Annual Income Allocation Date 30 April Interim Income Allocation Date 31 October X Income (Monthly) 31 January, 28 February, 31 March, 31 May, 30 June, 31 July, 31 August, 30 September, 31 October, 30 November and 31 December.
+Profile of a Typical Investor The Fund aims to provide capital growth and consistent levels of income over the medium term.
+It may be suitable for investors who are seeking the reasonable levels of income and some capital growth over the longer term from a diversified portfolio of UK equities.
 Investors should regard their investment as medium to long-term and should read the risk warnings set out in Appendix II and the Fund's Key Investor Information Document before investing.
-Benchmark The Fund's performance should be assessed against its target benchmark, being to exceed the FTSE All World ex UK (Gross Total Return) index, and compared against the Investment Association Global sector average return.
+Benchmark The Fund's performance should be assessed against its target benchmarks, being (1) to exceed the FTSE All Share (Gross Total Return) index; and (2) to provide 5% income per year, and compared against the Investment Association UK Equity Income sector average return.
 The Investment Manager invests on a discretionary basis and is not limited to investing in accordance with the composition of the benchmark.
-Benchmark Selection The target benchmark has been selected because it is representative of the type of investments in which the Fund is likely to invest, and it is, therefore, an appropriate target in relation to the return that the Fund aims to provide.
-The comparator benchmark has been selected because the Manager and the Investment Manager believe that this benchmark is a suitable comparison for performance purposes given the Fund's investment objective and policy.
-Investment in collective investment schemes managed by the Manager The Fund may invest in the units and shares of funds managed by or operated by the Manager or an associate of the Manager.
-Where the Fund invests in funds managed by or operated by the Manager or an associate, the Annual Management Charge and Administration Charge (if any) paid by these funds to the Manager will be rebated to the Fund.
-Maximum Permitted Level of Leverage - gross leverage ratio 1.2 Maximum Permitted Level of Leverage - commitment leverage ratio 1.2
+Benchmark Selection The target benchmarks have been selected either because they are representative of the type of investments in which the Fund is likely to invest, and it is, therefore, an appropriate target in relation to the return that the Fund aims to provide, or because the target return of the Fund is to deliver or exceed the return of that benchmark as stated in the investment objective The comparator benchmark has been selected because the Manager and the Investment Manager believe that this benchmark is a suitable comparison for performance purposes given the Fund's investment objective and policy.
+Specific Fund Risk Factors These specific risk factors should be read in conjunction with the general risks of investment detailed in Appendix II.